projectsveltos/sveltos/docs/getting_started/sveltosctl/sveltosctl.md

     name: tz-config
 ```

+!!! tip
-**Please note:** The Sveltos CLI pod cannot be used as a way to register a worker Kubernetes cluster.
+    The Sveltos CLI pod cannot be used as a way to register a worker Kubernetes cluster.
 For that, use the Sveltos Binaries.